LightSolverInternal/laser-mind-client/README.md

 ### Prerequisites
 - Operating System: MacOS or Windows 11.
-- Valid credentials for connecting to the LightSolver Cloud ([Registration](https://id.lightsolver.com/signin/register)).
+- Valid token for connecting to the LightSolver Cloud (provided separately).
-- LightSolver Client code project (provided separately).
-    - Verify installation of software for unzipping the LightSolver Client.
 - Python 3.10 or higher ([Download Here](https://www.python.org/downloads/release/python-31011/)).
     - Select the appropriate MacOS/Windows version at the bottom.
     - Note: for Windows installation, switch on the "Add to Path" option in the wizard.